-- Purpose & Eligibility.
+- 1. Purpose & Eligibility.
 Vacation Leave with pay is available to eligible employees.
 Full time employees are eligible for vacation leave and minimum full-time employees are eligible for vacation leave on a pro-rata basis.
 Part time and casual employees do not accrue vacation leave. - 2.
 Amount Accrued.
 The amount of vacation leave employees accrue each year varies with the length of consecutive years of employment.
-The following accrual schedule assumes a thirty-seven and one-half hour workweek: - $\circ$ First 5 years of service = Sixteen (16) days or 4.61 hours per pay period - After 5 years of service = Twenty-Two (22) days or 6.34 hours per pay period - Page 23 Branch-Hillsdale-St. Joseph Community Health Agency Personnel Policy Approved by the BOH on April 25, 2024
+The following accrual schedule assumes a thirty-seven and one-half hour workweek: - First 5 years of service = Sixteen (16) days or 4.61 hours per pay period - o After 5 years of service = Twenty-Two (22) days or 6.34 hours per pay period o After 10 years of service = Twenty-Eight (28) days or 8.07 hours per pay period

+Page 23 Branch-Hillsdale-St. Joseph Community Health Agency - Personnel Policy - Approved by the BOH on April 25, 2024